 No consultation of families - over ten years developing a 'reuse and reclamation' based Burial Service, digging up or mounding over tens of thousands of graves across both cemeteries.
 Home Office guidance of the 2007 Act said the law required a test case - and including families must be consulted.

-No financial disclosure or transparency of costs, no cost benefit analysis or exploration of alternatives - burial is available now for all faiths and none at Kemnal Park, Sidcup, where many Muslim residents already have to go to be buried and where the Diocese of Southwark erected a Memorial to the Unknown Southwark Parishioner in 2013, to accompany remains dug up in the Crossrail development.
+No financial disclosure or transparency of costs, no cost benefit analysis or exploration of alternatives - Burial is available now for all faiths at Kemnal Park, Sidcup, where many Muslim residents already have to go to be buried.
+This is a valid alternative as evidenced by Diocese of Southwark.
+They erected a Memorial to the Unknown Southwark Parishioner in 2013 to accompany remains dug up in the Crossrail development.